Meredith & Harold

 By now, you have maybe heard too many times about the importance of the slot in West Coast Swing, but the slot is a big part of what makes it West Coast, and one way to respect the slot is for the woman to make sharp turns.
 In a Whip Turn, if she turns a little on beat 2 and finishes that half-turn over the course of beats 3 & 4, she will end up looking circular and “jivey.”
 Instead, try making the whole 1/2 turn, nice and sharp, on the “&” of count 2.
 The man is going around you, but you are going around nothing.
 You are sharp and in your slot.
 You are facing RLOD on count 2 and facing LOD on the “&” of count 2.
 Similarly, make the next half-turn sharply on the “&” of count 4.
 You are dancing a Coaster.
 Step back R/ close L on count 3.
 On count 4, step forward R, and on 4& turn sharply 1/2 right-face.
 You are squarely “in your slot.”

-from the the Dixie Round Dance Council
+From the the Dixie Round Dance Council

-(DRDC) Newsletter, July/August 2006
+(DRDC) Newsletter, July/August 2006.

 If you would like to read other articles on dance position, technique, styling, and specific dance rhythms, you may visit the article TOC.

-Past DRDC Educational Articles by
+Past DRDC Educational Articles archived here.

-Go beyond this manual.
-Good instructional books and videos, both new and used, are available at low prices at Amazon.
+Go beyond this site.
 Find other references on our Sources and Links pages.

 Dance